 Lemonade (LMND) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from LMND as it approaches its next earnings release.
-The company is expected to report EPS of -$0.89, up 49.72% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $26.8 million, down 10.37% from the year-ago period.
+Wall Street will be looking for positivity from LMND as it approaches its next earnings report date.
+On that day, LMND is projected to report earnings of -$0.89 per share, which would represent year-over-year growth of 49.72%.
+Meanwhile, our latest consensus estimate is calling for revenue of $26.8 million, down 10.37% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for LMND.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for LMND.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.54% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.54% lower.
 LMND currently has a Zacks Rank of #4 (Sell).

 To follow LMND in the coming trading sessions, be sure to utilize Zacks.com.